 Symptoms of piriformis syndrome in athletes will be expressed in the lower body, including pain, tingling, weakness and paresthesia in the buttocks, hip, groin, legs and/or feet.
 Symptoms can occur unilaterally or bilaterally in less common scenarios.

-Piriformis Pain in Athletes Due to Injury
+Piriformis Pain Due to Athletic Injury

 Direct trauma to the piriformis is muscle might create localized pain that does not necessarily compress or even influence the sciatic nerve, but is still symptomatic due to functional demands on the muscle.
 The lateral rotator group is the area where the piriformis muscle is located, deep in the anatomy of the buttocks/hip region.
 This muscular grouping attaches to the sacrum and the upper leg bone, passing through the pelvis to help regulate and control movements of the hip and leg in relation to movements of the torso.